yaoshiang/slpo/README.md

 The `src/slpo` directory contains the slpo function itself, as well as some data handling utilities.

+The `test` directory contains multiple unit and ML tests.
+Run pytest.
+Goal of this repo is zero warnings and zero errors.

 The `src/experiments` directory contains code to repro experiments.

 ## SLPO